mozilla/experimenter/docs/experimenter/rollouts.md

 ## Launch (approve/reject) + manual rollback

-A draft rollout is approved in Experimenter and rejected in Remote Settings, but the Remote Settings rollback is handled manually before Experimenter can recover the rejection reason.
-The rollout returns to Draft and Idle.
+A draft rollout that has been validly completed is reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
+The reviewer **manually rolls back** the Remote Settings collection.
+A rejection reason is captured in Remote Settings but is **unable to be recovered by Experimenter** because the collection was manually rolled back **before Experimenter could query its status**, and so Experimenter shows a generic rejection reason.

 ```mermaid
   sequenceDiagram